sanassi/kerschek/README.md

 # Kerschek
-## _License Plate Detector, A Nice One !_
+## _License Plate Detector!_

-Kerschek is a fast and robust C application to detect french license plates in images.
+Kerschek is a C application to detect french license plates in images.

 ## Features